ipspace/blog/content/posts/2021/12/bgp-anycast-lab.md

     bgp.anycast: 10.42.42.42/32
 ```

 Wouldn't it be nice if I could use an existing group to set an attribute for every node in the group?
-A few hours later I could define [node data in groups](https://netsim-tools.readthedocs.io/en/latest/groups.html#setting-node-data-in-groups), simplifying my lab topology back to:
+A few hours later I could define [node data in groups](https://netsim-tools.readthedocs.io/en/latest/groups.html#setting-node-data-in-groups), simplifying my lab topology back to ([final topology file](https://github.com/ipspace/netsim-examples/blob/master/routing/anycast-mpls/ospf%2Bbgp.yml)):

 {{<cc>}}**bgp.anycast** attribute is set on all nodes in AS 65101{{</cc>}}
 ```